 Hence, El-Erian said, HMC is emphasizing risk management (witness Sowood’s demise), and its ability to move first into novel investment areas such as infrastructure and foreign-currency portfolios.
 Neither of those are consequential today, but they are promising parts of a growing commitment to “special situation” investments.

 • Shedding light.
 Given the eventful year for the endowment, El-Erian wrote an unusually long, detailed annual letter.
-In it, he promised further changes in HMC’s public communications, including a website (www.hmc.harvard.edu) intended to demystify some of its operations (for an example, see the University of Virginia’s http://uvm-web.eservices.virginia.edu/public).
+In it, he promised further changes in HMC’s public communications, including a website (www.hmc.harvard.edu) intended to demystify some of its operations (for another example, see the University of Virginia’s site, http://uvm-web.eservices.virginia. edu/public).
 Beginning next fall, he wrote, HMC will issue its own annual report, as Yale University Investments Office has done since 2000 (see www.yale.edu/investments), complementing a leaned-down University Financial Report, which now covers endowment management and performance.

 In conclusion, El-Erian observed— given continuing large imbalances in global payments, insufficient tests of the “robustness” of new financial derivatives, and “a certain amount of hubris” among other investors—“[W]e are resisting the temptation to extrapolate the recent strong investment performance.
 Instead, it is more prudent to view it as involving a ‘windfall gain’ component.”

 You might also like

 Turning the Black List into a business, to modernize Hollywood’s dream machine